 Considering making your own beeswax wraps instead of using plastic cling wrap?
 Find out how on How To Make Beeswax Wraps.

-Interested in making another change – read my blog post on Alternatives to Wrapping Paper.
+Interested in making another change – read the article on Alternatives to Wrapping Paper.

-What changes have you already made to reduce your usage of plastic?
+Please scroll down to the comments box and share the changes have you already made to reduce your usage of plastic.